Noah Locke

-Noah Jamei Locke (born May 10, 1999) is an American professional basketball player who last played for Bamberg Baskets of the Basketball Bundesliga.
-He played college basketball for the Florida Gators, the Louisville Cardinals, and the Providence Friars.
+Noah Jamei Locke (born May 10, 1999) is an American professional basketball player for Cholet Basket of LNB Pro A. He played college basketball for the Florida Gators, the Louisville Cardinals, and the Providence Friars.

 Early life and high school career

 Locke began playing basketball at the age of seven.
 He attended the McDonogh School, where he was coached by T. J. Jordan.
 As a senior, Locke averaged 21.6 points, seven rebounds and five assists per game.
 Locke garnered USA Today First Team All-USA Maryland Boys Basketball honors.
 He finished his career as the all-time leading scorer at the McDonogh School with 2,350 points.
 Locke committed to playing college basketball for Florida over offers from Michigan, Ohio State, Providence and Xavier.

 College career

 On January 11, 2019, Locke scored a career-high 27 points against Texas A&M. He averaged 9.4 points per game as a freshman.
 As a sophomore, Locke averaged 10.6 points and 2.5 rebounds per game, and his 48.1 percent three-point shooting in Southeastern Conference play led the league.
 He was hampered by a nagging hip injury, and underwent surgery in the offseason.
 In the 2021 NCAA Tournament, he scored 17 points in a loss to Oral Roberts.
 As a junior, Locke averaged 10.6 points and 2.4 rebounds per game, and he led the team with made three-pointers with 57.
 After the season, he transferred to Louisville.
 Locke averaged 9.6 points, 2.3 rebounds, and one assist per game for the Cardinals.
 He opted to use his additional season of eligibility and transfer to Providence.
 Locked averaged 11 points and 2.3 rebounds per game in his final season.